How to use Google Sheets – A Detailed Guide for Getting Started

 • Click on Done to save your changes and close the window.

-Download Google Sheets File as Different Format
+Download the Google Sheets File in a Different Format

 Downloading Google Sheets in a different format can help you in several ways, such as offline Access, Data Backup, and Sharing and Collaboration.